jinwu-5/FutureAdventures/README.md

 **_Backend_**

 - GraphQL & Apollo Server for queries and mutations
-- Express.js for server config and RESTful API
 - MongoDB & Mongoose for database management
 - bcrypt for authentication
 - jsonwebtoken for generating web token